JanSharp/VRCMenuSystem/gm-menu-requirements.md

 - **General**
   - Undo/Redo teleport, a stack
     - When teleporting to a player, remember both their position and which player it was, so when revisiting that entry in the undo stack it teleports you to where the player is at, not where they were.
 Same for locations if there is any moving locations
+  - Experiment with positioning the teleporting player in a convenient location
+    - For GMs positioning the GM in front of an facing the player they teleported to
+    - For other usage of teleports facing the same direction as the player being teleported to may be desirable, and relative positioning is currently undefined.
+This should likely be the default
 - **Keeping an eye on a player**
   - Pin players to the top of the player list
     - Finding players by proximity to more quickly pin them